fibercrypto/skycoin-wiki/SOFTWARE-DEVELOPERS-CLICK-HERE.md

 This is guide for contributors.
 This is the road map for how you can help Skycoin.

+Some of these problems are very simple and require an hour.
+Others require designing new protocols that do not exist.

+=== BEP/RFC Needed: Address Messaging Service ===

+We want drafts of secure messaging protocols for sending asynchronous  messages to pubkeys.
+This protocol is for machine to machine communications, but chat and email services could be built on top of it.

+- want to be able to send messages to addresses or pubkeys (pubkeys are the destination address)
+- asynchronous
+- May use PoW like Bitmessage to prevent spam
+- do not want to replicate every messages to everyone like Bitmessage
+- Messages must be stored when user is offline and user receives messages when online

+Components to think about
+- how to find where to send message, just using their pubkey/address
+- how messages are encoded so only recipient can read them
+- how messages are stored for user when they are offline

+The system does not need to be completely decentralized.
+It can use syndicated chat servers, which communicate with each other (like Jabber).
 === skycoin/src/coin hash function tests ===

 Add unit tests for SHA256 hashes